sscardapane/reprodl2021/README.md

           "epochs": [10, 20, 30, 40]
          }
 ```
-Depending on the needs, many different parameters could be defined.
+Depending on the task, different parameters could be defined.
 If different losses, optimizers, and activations functions are defined in the dictionary that we want to include in the scan, we should need to import those functions/classes direct from the main module (PyTorch, Keras, ...).

-Once the model and parameters are ready, we can start the experiment with the following command:
+Once the model and parameters are ready, we can start the hyperparameter scanning with the following command:

 ```python
 scan_object = talos.Scan(x=x_train,